- Rochas Okorocha has accused the Imo state governor of plotting to frame him and his son-in-law up over the insecurity in the state

 “They were identified as policemen from Imo State Government House by their colleagues attached to Uche for the burial (of his mother).
 I got the CP who said that the IGP approved his arrest."

-Senator Okorocha lays series of allegations against Governor Uzodinma
+Senator Okorocha lays series of allegations against Governor Uzodimma

 Noting that he is yet to initiate contact with his son-in-law since his arrest, Okorocha further urged the police to either release his son-in-law or take him to court within the next 24 hours as enshrined in the constitution.

-"Uzodinma must mention the names of those who are responsible for insecurity in Imo State or he should be held responsible for all the killings in the state.
-Uzodinma has framed up something against Uche Nwosu."
+"Uzodimma must mention the names of those who are responsible for insecurity in Imo State or he should be held responsible for all the killings in the state.
+Uzodimma has framed up something against Uche Nwosu."

 "Buhari should be informed about what is happening in Imo State.
 Hundreds of citizens are being killed in this state.”